-The Cincinnati State Practical Nursing Certificate program offers classes at Clifton Campus.
-The program is structured to be completed in three continuous semesters.
+The Cincinnati State Practical Nursing Certificate program offers classes at the Clifton Campus.
+The program is structured to be completed in three continuous semesters of study.

 Licensed practical nurses share in the responsibility for patient care within the established guidelines of the Ohio Nurse Practice Act.
 The Practical Nursing Certificate prepares students through concurrent classroom education and clinical practice in the areas of basic nursing skills, maternal and infant care, adult and child health, gerontological nursing, mental health concepts, and community health.